-On today’s date in 1965, legendary NHLer Mario Lemieux was born in Montreal, Qué.
+On today’s date in 1965, legendary hockey star Mario Lemieux was born in Montréal, Qué.

-Widely acknowledged as one of the greatest hockey players of all time, Lemieux led the Pittsburgh Penguins to two consecutive Stanley Cup Championships in 1991 and 1992.
+Widely acknowledged as one of the greatest hockey players of all time, Lemieux led the Pittsburgh Penguins to two consecutive Stanley Cups in 1991 and 1992.

 While serving as the team’s owner in 2009, the Penguins won a third championship to make Lemieux the only person to have his name on the Cup as both a player and an owner.
-He has since won another two back-to-back Stanley Cups—one in 2016 and another last season—to bring his total to five.
+He has since won another two back-to-back Stanley Cups – in 2016 and 2017 – to bring his total to five.

-Lemieux was awarded the Conn Smythe Trophy twice, the Art Ross Trophy six times and is a three-time recipient of the Hart Trophy.
-He won the Lester B. Pearson Award as the most outstanding player as voted by the players four times.
+Lemieux was awarded the Conn Smythe Trophy twice and the Art Ross Trophy six times, and he’s a three-time recipient of the Hart Trophy.
+He also won the Lester B. Pearson Award as the most outstanding player as voted by the players four times.

-The Pittsburgh Penguins retired his No. 66 in 1997, the same year he was inducted into the Hockey Hall of Fame.
+The Pittsburgh Penguins retired his #66 in 1997, the same year he was inducted into the Hockey Hall of Fame.

 Lemieux also led Team Canada to a Canada Cup in 1987; an Olympic gold medal in 2002; and a world championship at the 2004 World Cup.